 Fast forward to today where I miraculously have pretty darn good skin on most days.
 Now, when someone compliments my skin, it feels great; but it feeds the link where I equate good skin with worthiness.
 I consciously know that good skin doesn’t define my worth, but just like our issues with weight, it’s not an easy one to “just get over.”

-To build true self-confidence, we need to do the inner work to untangle the unfair link between physicality and worthiness.
-Ceasing the comments on physical appearance and especially weight is para mount.
-Studies have even found that negative comments about body shape — especially from family — has a damaging impact on self-esteem.[1]
+To build true self-confidence, we need to do inner work to untangle the unfair link between physicality and worthiness.
+Ceasing the comments on physical appearance and especially weight is paramount.
+Studies have even found that negative comments about body shape—especially from family—have a damaging impact on self-esteem.[1]
 If we can train ourselves to stop commenting on body image, maybe it can help improve self-esteem by taking the mental “air time” away from physical looks altogether.

 Physical compliments are a manifestation of an image-centric society, and if we can train ourselves to look for non-physical compliments instead, it will help train the brain to slowly stop linking looks and worthiness together.
 It’s not the entire answer, but it’s a step in the right direction.